tsowell/linux-samus/README.md

 ### Linux kernel for Chromebook Pixel 2015 (Samus)

 This repository contains quick-and-dirty patches to mainline Linux with support for the Chromebook Pixel 2015 (Samus) borrowed from Chromium OS.
+Currently the touchpad, the touchscreen, sound, and the keyboard backlight are working.
 This is useful as a stopgap until mainline has proper support for the hardware.
 The kernel patches are in arch/linux-samus for use with other distributions, and binary packages are available in the Releases section for Arch Linux and for Ubuntu.